 Don’t be afraid to have multiple forms on multiple sites either.
 The more landing pages that your company has, the larger pool of leads you’ll have.

 To keep your visitor focused, make your web page designs as simple as possible.
 Make sure your navigation is trimmed down and easy to use.
 Users want to find things within two seconds of landing on a page.
 Review your pages to see if, in fact, the item you want a visitor to see is within a two-second scan.

-Remove social media feeds.
-Most people recognize that businesses will have social media accounts.
+Additionally, don’t waste space with clutter.
+Most people recognize that businesses will have social media accounts, so remove your social media feeds.
 They will happily click an icon if one is included on the page.
 Don’t attract attention away from your focal point by putting ever-changing feeds on the page.
 Many people are like goldfish that dart to the shiny thing that’s flashing instead of going directly toward the goal you set.

 Potential customers may not know much about you when they first visit your website.
-Help them by providing information, not simply from your content, but from customers.
-This shows visitors that there are others in the target audience who are just like them and they are pleased with what you are offering.
-These testimonials create trust.
-Prospects will convert when they can trust you.
+Help them by providing information, not simply from your content, but from actual customers.
+This shows visitors that there are others in the target audience who are just like them, and they are pleased with what you are offering.
+These testimonials create trust, and prospects will convert when they can trust you.

 While you can offer a forum for feedback, providing a testimonial page that includes names and images of real people makes the page more authentic.
 If possible, consider creating very short video testimonials.

 If you have a content marketing program or are planning one, download our e-book 100 Mistakes Businesses Make When Starting, Optimizing and Scaling Content Marketing Programs.This e-book will walk you through the mistakes of hundreds of other companies and the challenges they faced in implementing their content marketing programs.
 To learn more about how Tempesta Media can help you streamline your content creation process and deliver quality content at scale, contact us today.